NOTICE TO CONSTRUCTION MANAGERS:

 6. Proof of applicant’s bonding capacity.

-Unsigned proposals or proposals containing expired or invalid licenses will be disqualified.
+Incomplete proposals will be disqualified.
 Submittal materials will not be returned.

-The project-specific CMQS forms, instructions, Project Fact Sheet, facilities program, UF Design Services Guide, UF Design and Construction Standards, UF General Terms and Conditions, standard University of Florida Owner-CM agreement, and other project and process information can be found on the Facilities Planning and Construction website.
+Additional information to assist the applicant in preparing a complete proposal – including the project-specific CMQS forms, instructions, Project Fact Sheet, facilities program, UF Design Services Guide, UF Design and Construction Standards, standard University of Florida Agreement for CM Services, and other project and process information – can be found on the Facilities Planning & Construction website.

 Finalists may be provided with supplemental interview requirements and criteria as needed.

 Provide the number of copies prescribed in the Project Fact Sheet.
-Submittals must be received in the Facilities Planning and Construction office by 3:00 p.m.
-(Local Time), Friday, August 22, 2008.
+Submittals must be received in the Facilities Planning & Construction office by 3:00 p.m.
+(Local Time), Tuesday, January 18, 2011.
 Facsimile (FAX) submittals are not acceptable and will not be considered.